Does Running Reduce Belly Fat? Tips from a Trainer

 If you’re wondering does running reduce belly fat, first, we need to go over some basics about weight loss.
 The formula for weight loss is burning more calories than you consume.
 It takes 3,500 calories to burn one pound of body weight.
 So if you burn an extra 500 more calories than you consume daily for a week, you will lose a pound of body weight.

 The CDC recommends losing 1 to 2 pounds of body weight per week for a healthy, sustainable rate of weight loss.
 Exercise - including running - is an excellent way to burn more calories and help you achieve your weight loss goals.
-In fact, running burns more calories than most other cardio exercises - more than walking, cycling, and rowing.
+In fact, running is one of the best forms of exercise that burns more calories than most other cardio exercises - more than walking, cycling, and rowing.

 Running burns an average of 100 calories per mile you run.
 The calories you burn depend on your body weight, running speed, and distance.
-If you want a quick reference point, you can estimate you burn about 100 calories for every mile you run.
+If you want a quick reference point, you can estimate you burn about 100 calories for every mile you run at a moderate intensity.

 Running Intensity and Weight Loss